What is Healthy Breathing or Buteyko Breathing?

 Have you been led to believe that carbon dioxide (CO2) is just a by-product that our bodies expel and can’t use?
 Then think again!
 We need our carbon dioxide too.

-Buteyko breathing exercises help balance carbon dioxide levels in the blood that helps to take the needed oxygen to the brain and other organs and aids in lowering high blood pressure.
+The breathing exercises help balance carbon dioxide levels in the blood that helps to take the needed oxygen to the brain and other organs and aids in lowering high blood pressure.

-Hyperventilation problems are not recognised, diagnosed and treated by most doctors simply because they did not study this field of medicine in medical school.
+Hyperventilation problems are not recognized, diagnosed and treated by most doctors simply because they did not study this field of medicine in medical school.
 In fact, are we not told to take a deep breath when we are feeling faint, or having an asthma, panic or anxiety attack?

 Health benefits do exist between stress, anger, or anxiety and breathing, but not the way we have always been taught.
 We are quite happy to go along with the advice the doctors have always dished out because it sounds logical, but we are so, so wrong!
-Unlike buteyko breathing, hyperventilating, or breathing deeply, actually triggers the haemoglobin in our blood stream to hold onto the oxygen due to the lack of carbon dioxide needed to release it.
+Unlike Buteyko breathing, hyperventilating, or breathing deeply, actually triggers the haemoglobin in our blood stream to hold onto the oxygen due to the lack of carbon dioxide needed to release it.

 It seems ironic that at one time asthma sufferers used to be given the advice to breathe using a paper bag, which in effect was putting the carbon dioxide back into our bodies, and it effectively, although only temporarily, stopped the asthmatic attack.
 Why this phenomena was not investigated by mainstream medicine, I will never know.
 Well, maybe I do!

-Buteyko Breathing versus Steroids that can Trigger Hypertension
+Buteyko Breathing Versus Steroids That Can Trigger Hypertension

-If you suffer from asthma or hayfever, taking steroids could lead to even more health complications, like high blood pressure and diabetes, or aggregate the conditions if you already suffer from them.
+If you suffer from asthma or hay fever, taking steroids could lead to even more health complications, like high blood pressure and diabetes, or aggregate the conditions if you already suffer from them.

-Buteyko breathing addresses these conditions without the use of drugs.
+It addresses these conditions without the use of drugs.
 In July 2003, research results from Washington University School of Medicine suggested that glucocorticoid steroids used for treating asthma, arthritis and other problems that cause pain, can trigger secondary hypertension as well as diabetes.

-Buteyko Breathing through Apnea
+Buteyko Breathing for Sleep Apnea

 One of the causes of high blood pressure is sleep apnea or apnoea.